Celebratory gunfire

 Celebratory gunfire is the shooting of a firearm into the air in celebration.
-It is culturally accepted in parts of the Balkans, Russia, the Middle East, South Asia, Latin America and Ethiopia, even where illegal.
+Notable incidents have occurred throughout the world, even in countries where the practice is illegal.

 Common occasions for celebratory gunfire include New Year's Day as well as religious holidays.
 The practice sometimes results in random death and injury from stray bullets.
-Property damage is another result of celebratory gunfire; shattered windows and damaged roofs are often found after such celebrations.
+Property damage is another result of celebratory gunfire; shattered windows and damaged roofs are sometimes found after such celebrations.

-Falling-bullet injuries
+Injuries

 Depending on the angle it is fired, the speed of a falling bullet changes.
 A bullet fired nearly vertically will lose the most speed, usually falling at terminal velocity, which is much lower than its muzzle velocity.
 Despite this, people can still be injured or killed by bullets falling at this speed.
 If a bullet is fired at other angles, it maintains its angular ballistic trajectory and is far less likely to engage in tumbling motion; it therefore travels at speeds much higher than a bullet in free fall.
 Dense, small bullets achieve higher terminal velocities than lighter, larger bullets.